Campus Residency Requirement

 Instructions for submitting requests for special housing accommodations due to medical, psychological, or other conditions can be found here.

-Once all documentation is received, relevant College personnel will review a request and make an assignment based on availability of space, the individual's needs, and the College's ability to reasonably accommodate the student.
+Once all documentation is received, relevant College personnel will review the request and make an assignment based on availability of space, the individual's needs, and the College's ability to reasonably accommodate the student.

 *Temporary requests for use of a specific room for medical reasons for under 30 days do not require documentation from a healthcare provider.
 If the temporary request extends beyond 30 days documentation from a medical provider will be required.